Tattletail

-Tattletail is a 2016 horror video game created by Waygetter Electronics (which is actually a placeholder name).
-The player must care of their virtual pet toy, Baby Talking Tattletail, while avoiding the pursuit of its recalled predecessor, Mama Tattletail (commonly referred to as "Mama").
+Tattletail is a 2016 survival horror video game created by Waygetter Electronics and published by Little Flag Software.
+The player must care for their virtual pet toy, Baby Talking Tattletail, while avoiding the pursuit of its recalled predecessor, Mama Tattletail (commonly referred to as "Mama").
 The game was released on Steam on December 28, 2016.

-Sometime after the game's full release, 2 updates were released, one adding multiple endings and the other adding an expansion campaign that takes place after the main game's campaign.
+Two updates were released, one adding multiple endings and the other adding an expansion campaign that takes place after the main game's campaign.
 During the expansion there is a mysterious person giving the player notes referencing that they failed to fix their memories.

 Gameplay

-For the 5 nights leading up to Christmas, the player must tend to their Baby Talking Tattletail toy by feeding it, grooming it, and allowing it to charge, while completing a set of objectives each night.
-While the Baby Tattletail is not a threat, it is prone to generating a lot of sound when its 3 needs are not met, alerting Mama Tattletail of their location.
+Five nights before Christmas, the player sneaks into the basement to open their present early.
+The gift turns out to be a Baby Talking Tattletail, a Furby-like talking plush toy.
+For the five nights leading up to Christmas, the player must tend to their Baby Talking Tattletail toy by feeding it, grooming it, and allowing it to charge, while completing a set of objectives each night.
+While the Baby Tattletail is not a threat, it is prone to generating a lot of sound when its three needs are not met, alerting Mama Tattletail of their location.
 While completing a set task, the player must avoid Mama by staying quiet when she is near.
 Failure to do so, or going too close, will result in Mama attacking the player in a jumpscare.

 Players acquire a shakable, glow-in-the-dark flashlight to navigate in the darkness, but Mama Tattletail has the ability to "kill" their flashlight when they point it directly at her.
 Baby Tattletail is also afraid of the dark and is quite vocal about it, creating a necessity to recharge the flashlight by shaking it quickly.
 However, shaking it generates sound, so the player must be careful about when and where to shake.

 Over the course of the game, a series of various "Gift Eggs," presumably laid by the Tattletails, are placed throughout the house.
 Collecting all of the eggs will result in the player achieving the "good ending" of the game.